Choreographers

 On the job, you would:

-- Direct rehearsals to instruct dancers in how to use dance steps, and in techniques to achieve desired effects.
+Direct rehearsals to instruct dancers in dance steps and in techniques to achieve desired effects.

 Arts and Humanities